-EDSE 541 - Introduction to Visual Impairment and Deaf-Blindness (3)
+EDSE 541 - Introduction to Visual Impairments and Deaf-Blindness (3)

-Historical perspectives and current educational services for the student with visual impairment and deaf-blindness across the lifespan.
-Emphasis is placed on growth and development and psychosocial effects of visual impairment.
+Historical perspectives and current educational services for student with visual impairment and deaf-blindness across the lifespan.
+Emphasis placed on growth and development and psychosocial effects of visual impairment.

 EDSE 542 - Assessment and Methods for Teaching Students with Visual/Multiple Disabilities (3)